RobertGollagher/Freeputer/pre-alpha/pre-alpha2.0/README.md

     - a sufficiently large set of convenient RISC instructions;
     - no very CISC instructions (instead there will be RISC instructions plus rpt);
     - perhaps such borderline things as: push, pop, geti, puti, incm, decm;
-    - the instructions: halt, fail
+    - the instructions: halt, fail.
 - The I/O strategy is simple, portable and standardized:
     - the outside world is known as the *environ*;
     - there are only three I/O devices: